yaghmo/MRCNN-Tensorflow2.x/README.md

-## MRCNN compatile with Tensorflow2.x
+## MRCNN compatible with Tensorflow2.x